hiroki-chen/Oblivious-RAM/README.md

 # About the secret key negotiation.
 In fact, there is no need to negotiate a session key with the server, here the purpose of doing so is solely for the convenience of debugging and illustration of how to use `libsodium`.
 A session key will allow the server to decrypt the block on the cloud, and we can check if there is anything wrong.

+# Claim
+This project was intiated as a personal research project and has nothing to do with the authors that originally proposed the ORAM constructions.
+Furthermore, the code quality and robustness are not guaranteed.
+Please refer to the licence for further information.